nhnishat/vs-Code/README.md

 # vs-Code
-###Editor JSON
+###Editor JSON-

--Make Beautyful Your Vs code whiching more affectove in your vs code when coding feel so relax. and show your code more brightness
+Make Beautyful Your Vs code whiching more affectove in your vs code when coding feel so relax. and show your code more brightness